Cootamundra: The Giant

 When the statue was taken down it was purchased by Allan and Phuong Jenkins, who ran a florist shop nearby.
 In 1985 Allan participated in a Round-Australia marathon run by Rotary International and the Australian Cancer Society as a fundraiser, and his support vehicle was surmounted by "The Giant".
 In 2014 the Jenkins couple donated the statue to the Cootamundra Heritage Centre.

 Local artist Jim Newman did its original paintwork back in 1975, and his brother Robert Newman was responsible for its restoration in 2015.
 The statue is located alongside the Heritage Centre on Hovell Street, near the railway station.

+The Giant, along with Don Bradman's Bat and Stumps in Bradman Oval, are considered to be two of Australia's many Big Things.

 Population

 According to the 2016 Australian census, there were 6,782 people in Cootamundra.
 Of these: